 This is where conversational AI-based interview scheduling helps.
 An end-to-end interview experience fueled by AI and automation will look something like this.

 Step 1: A recruitment chatbot is deployed on the employer’s or staffing portal’s website to engage candidates as they show interest, screen them using a series of custom questions and instantly schedule qualified candidates for the next steps.

-Step 2: An automated email is sent right away, marking the candidate, the recruiter and the interview panel (optional), confirming the appointment on their calendars.
+Step 2: An automated interview confirmation email is sent right away, marking the candidate, the recruiter and the interview panel (optional), confirming the interview appointment on their calendars.

-Step 3: In case the interview slot is changed or cancelled, a custom email suggesting alternative dates is triggered to the participants.
+Step 3: In case the interview slot is changed or canceled, a custom email suggesting alternative dates is triggered to the participants.
 This simplifies communication.

-Step 5: Once the interview is over, feedback can be collected from the candidate via text or email, thus closing the loop.
+Step 5: Once the interview is complete, feedback can be collected from the candidate via text or email, thus closing the loop.